damurka/khisr/README.md

 coverage](https://codecov.io/gh/damurka/khisr/branch/main/graph/badge.svg)](https://app.codecov.io/gh/damurka/khisr?branch=main)
 <!-- badges: end -->

-The khisr package is designed to seamlessly integrate with the Kenya Health Information System (KHIS), providing R users with a powerful interface for efficient data retrieval.
-KHIS is a cornerstone in health information management in Kenya, and khisr simplifies the process of accessing and working with KHIS data directly within the R environment.
+The khisr package is designed to seamlessly integrate with DHIS2, providing R users with a powerful interface for efficient data retrieval.
+DHIS2 is a cornerstone in health information management for many organisations, and khisr simplifies the process of accessing and working with DHIS2 data directly within the R environment.

+### Key Features

+- ***Data Retrieval:*** Easily download and manage data from DHIS2.
+- ***Flexible Queries:*** Customize data queries to retrieve specific data elements, periods, and organizational units.
+- ***Secure Access:*** Manage credentials securely within your R environment.

+### Use Cases

+- Health data analysis for research.
+- Monitoring and evaluation of health programs
+- Generating reports and dashboards for health information systems.

 ## Installation

+### Stable Release

 You can install the release version of khisr from [CRAN](https://cran.r-project.org/) with: